Donaim/miseq-workflow-pres/slides.md

 -->

 **The challenge:**
+- Find overlapping reads to build contigs
-- Finding which reads overlap is computationally hard, naive approach would take forever
+- This is computationally hard, naive approach would take forever

 **The solution:**
 - Use hashing and k-mers for fast overlap detection